Green Journey Adventure

 Secondary Research

-How do children process newly acquired knowledge into memory?
+How do children process new knowledge into lasting memory?

 How do children integrate new knowledge into memory?